Ahmednagar Fort: Major features

 A small river came from the northward, round the west side of the pettah, and passed to the southward of the fort.
-A nullah also passed from the northward, between the fort and a town called Bhingar, about a gunshot to the eastward, and joined the river.
+A nullah (steep-sided valley) also passed from the northward, between the fort and a town called Bhingar, about a gunshot to the eastward, and joined the river.
 A potential defensive weakness was a little hill or rising ground close to and east of Bhingar, from which shot from siege guns could reach the fort.

-Two nills or covered aqueducts came from the hills, a mile or more to the north, passed through and supplied the pettah and the town, and then went into the fort, either under or through the ditch, into which the wastewater fell.
+Two rills or covered aqueducts came from the hills, a mile or more to the north, passed through and supplied the pettah and the town, and then went into the fort, either under or through the ditch, into which the wastewater fell.

 There were no passages across the ditch from the sally ports, and no part of the aqueducts appeared above the ditch.
 The nullah mentioned above had steep banks and passed within 60 yards of the fort; the aqueduct from Bhingar passed under it.
 There was no bridge or even a prominent crossing point at the nullah and hence no clearly defined route between the fort and the town of Bhingar.

 There were many small pagodas and mosques around the pettah and the fort, but none exactly between, or between the fort and Bhingar, or nearer to the fort than those towns.